Acela Express (trainset): Refurbishments

 The Acela trainsets underwent minor refurbishments between mid-2009 and 2010 at Penn Coach Yard, next to 30th Street Station in Philadelphia, Pennsylvania.
 These refurbishments included new blue leather seats throughout the trainset.

 By 2011, the Acela fleet had reached half of its designed service life.
 Amtrak proposed several replacement options, including one as part of its A Vision for High-Speed Rail in the Northeast Corridor.
 In 2011, Amtrak announced that forty new Acela coaches would be ordered in 2012 to increase capacity on existing trainsets.
 The existing trains would have received two more coaches, lengthening the trainsets from a 1-6-1 configuration to 1-8-1 (power car — passenger cars — power car).
 The longer trainsets would have required the modifications of the Acela maintenance facilities in Boston, New York and Washington.
 The first of the stretched trainsets was to have entered service in fiscal year 2014.
 This plan was cancelled in 2012 in favor of replacing, rather than refurbishing, the Acela fleet.

 In May 2018, Amtrak announced a 14-month program to refresh the interiors of the Acela sets, including new seat cushions and covers, new aisle carpeting, and a deep clean.
 This refurbishment program has been completed as of June 2019.

 Replacement

 In January 2014, Amtrak issued a request for proposals on 28 or more new model Acela sets, in a combined order with the California High-Speed Rail Authority.
 These bids were due May 17, 2014.
 After discussions with manufacturers, Amtrak and the California High Speed Rail Authority concluded their needs were too disparate for common rolling stock and decided not to pursue the joint option.
-The present Acela Express equipment will be replaced by new Avelia Liberty sets, beginning in fall 2023.
-The new trains will have greater passenger capacity and an enhanced active tilt system that will allow faster speed on the many curved sections of the route.
+The present Acela Express equipment is being replaced by new Avelia Liberty trainsets (similar to SNCF TGV M), the first five of which started service on August 28 2025.
+The new trains have greater passenger capacity and an enhanced active tilt system that allows faster speed on the many curved sections of the route.
+Acela Express trainsets are expected to stay in operation until 2027, as the Avelia Liberty trainsets gradually replace them.

 Engineering

 Design

+The sets use identical 6200 hp power cars at each end which operate on three different AC electrical systems: